Eduard-Za/relay-test/README.md

 <code>desiredCapabilities.setCapability("enableVNC", true);
       desiredCapabilities.setCapability("enableVideo", false);</code>

-We also can use these values as parametrs and for exaple we can enable video recording for session through.
+We also can use these values as parameters and for example we can enable video recording for a session through command line.